effortlessartist/MusicalGenius/README.md

 MusicalGenius
 =============

-Semi-random music generator in perl using MIDI::Simple
+Semi-random music generator in perl using MIDI::Simple and Timidity.